 Additional ongoing initiatives that help increase equity and reduce stigma are:

-One challenge to ending the HIV epidemic in the District is that it’s a small jurisdiction within a large and complex metropolitan area that includes parts of three other states.
+One challenge to ending the HIV epidemic in the District is that DC is a small jurisdiction within a large and complex metropolitan area that includes parts of three other states.
 People live, work, play, and access health services irrespective of jurisdictional lines.
 The metropolitan area covers counties in Maryland, Virginia, and West Virginia, and the District.
-Two jurisdictions that also received funding through CDC’s Ending the HIV Epidemic initiative — Montgomery County and Prince George’s County — directly border the District.
+Two jurisdictions that also received funding through the CDC’s Ending the HIV Epidemic initiative — Montgomery County and Prince George’s County — directly border the District.
 Baltimore City, another funded jurisdiction, is 30 miles from Washington.

-Another challenge is how HIV factors in the lives of focus populations.
+Another challenge is how HIV factors into the lives of focus populations.
 DC Health initiated its community engagement sessions with a simple yet multilayered question: “What’s going on in the lives of (your population)?”
 Subsequent questions included asking about resiliency and impacts on the population, the role of sexual health, and resources that would support overall health.
-Among a diversity of community members, HIV health was not among the top concerns.
+Across a diversity of community members, HIV health was not among the top concerns.

-The following sections present findings from a needs assessment, emerging themes from community engagement sessions, and additional strategies and activities DC is including in its updated Ending the Epidemic plan.
+The following sections present findings from a needs assessment, emerging themes from community engagement sessions, and additional strategies and activities DC is including in its updated Ending the HIV Epidemic plan.

 Respondents in focus groups and interviews identified mental health services, psychosocial support, and assistance with housing services in the eligible metropolitan area as important needs.
 When it came to linking with HIV care, the most consistently reported barriers across communities were psychosocial and emotional factors.
 Barriers to using and adhering to HIV care and treatment included the cost of housing, the availability of housing, and discrimination in housing, particularly in DC and Maryland.